 Good visibility make getting into a supermarket parking space that bit easier

 As with the outside, the Nissan X-Trail’s interior is remarkably similar to the Qashqai’s – and that’s a good thing.
 There’s not much flair to the design (the Honda CR-V is more interesting) but there are a few soft-touch plastics on the dashboard and an infotainment screen that’s flanked by buttons.
 The 2017 facelift brought a larger screen and a flat-bottomed steering wheel, along with a few trim changes.

 It’s easy enough to find a comfortable driving position in the X-Trail and the seats are generally supportive.
 There’s also more than enough headroom and legroom for those in the front and rear seats on 5-seat versions.

-Surprisingly, the extra pair of rear seats on 7-seat versions of the X-Trail are also reasonably roomy, even for adults.
-You’ll need to slide the middle-row forwards a bit.
+Surprisingly, the extra pair of rear seats on 7-seat versions of the X-Trail is also reasonably roomy, even for adults.
+You’ll need to slide the middle row forwards a bit.
 Doing so won’t cause issues for those passengers – and the rear-most pair fold flat into the boot when you don’t need them.